 I dropped to the floor of my hostel room because my back HURT.
 My lower back does not approve of my new habit of carrying a bag around town all day.
 I lied on the floor for 15 minutes, but had to rollover and get up because I could not do a sit-up to save my life.
 Then I was off again, across the Millennium Bridge to Wagamama, a Japanese restaurant, where I had dinner with Kristin and her husband who are friends from Indianapolis.
 Oddly enough, our schedules overlapped, and it was nice to see an American who could explain to me that yes, London does not serve traditional brewed coffee.
 The closest you can get to that is an Americano.
 This makes me infer that Mr. Coffee does not do a lot of business in London since they only use Cappuccino or Espresso machines.

 They walked me back over the Thames to the hostel and I commented on how narrow the Thames is.
 It’s a good size river and could easily kill me if I fell in it, but I lived in Louisville, Kentucky for 8 years and the Thames ain’t got nothing on the Ohio River.
 Compared to the Mississippi, it’s just a crick.
 When I reached my hostel I was ready to take my shoes off, which were binding my hot, damp feet.
 I crawled into bed knowing I’d seen what I’d really wanted to see.
 When I woke up the next morning, I thought London, you are lovely, but I think it’s time we started seeing other cities.
 I hear Paris looks lovely today.
 I’ll go check it out.

-Earlier: European travel journal – Day 4: West End, British Library, Camden Market and a show!
+Earlier: European travel journal – Day 4: West End, British Library, Covent Market and a show!

 Home: Main index